 Which System Will Meet Your Needs?

-Both email service providers and marketing automation systems can be useful tools for any marketer to start conversations and make connections with the people in their lead base.
+Both email service providers and marketing automation platforms can be useful tools for any marketer to start conversations and make connections with the people in their lead base.
 The choice between which type of tool is right for your business depends on how much you want (or need) to accomplish with your leads before they make it to the sales team.

-If your sales cycle is simple and your leads don’t need a lot of attention – maybe one or two touches, such as a newsletter or a few promotional blasts – an email marketing solution might be exactly right for your needs, and a marketing automation platform may prove too advanced (and expensive).
+If your sales cycle is simple and your leads don’t need a lot of attention – maybe one or two touches, such as a newsletter or a few promotional blasts – an email marketing automation solution might be exactly right for your needs, and a marketing automation platform may prove too advanced (and expensive).

 If, on the other hand, you’re ready to start nurturing, scoring, and qualifying leads based on their engagement with your brand, marketing automation is worth the investment.
 In most cases, the decision will depend on the scope of your product offering, the speed of your customer journey, the extent of your content marketing, and the quantity and diversity of your leads.